Quasi-Mind/deep-unconscious-mind/README.md

 # Deep Unconscious Mind (DUM) 🧠 Framework

-:construction: **NOTE: This README is currently under constant revision due to the exploratory and uncharted nature of the DUM framework.
-The content is subject to change as we further investigate and refine the framework.** :construction:

----

 Share your interactions with DUM on the Quasi-Mind Research Group discord server:

 <a href="https://discord.gg/St7hs9MRtu" target="_blank">![Discord Banner 2](https://discordapp.com/api/guilds/1118802264350531727/widget.png?style=banner2)</a>